Undergraduate Linguistics MAJOR

 (C)

-330 Historical linguistics (taught on occasion) (cross-listed with Classics department)
+330 Historical linguistics (taught every 2-3 years) (cross-listed with Classics department)

 381 Sociolinguistics (online) (taught every year)